Renovamen/vuepress-theme-gungnir/packages/plugins/reading-time/README.md

 # @renovamen/vuepress-plugin-reading-time

-A plugin for displaying the number of words and how long a post takes to read in VuePress.
+A plugin for counting words and estimating reading time in VuePress.
+Compare to other similar VuePress plugins, this plugin supports:

+- Setting reading speed for English and Chinese separately
+- Excluding all content inside code blocks or tex blocks

 &nbsp;

-## Usage
+## Install

-Install:

 ```bash
 yarn add @renovamen/vuepress-plugin-reading-time